Panther-Cub/compres-app/UNSIGNED_UPDATES.md

 ## Installation Instructions

-When you click "Install Update", you'll see these instructions:
+When you click "Quit & Install", you'll see these instructions:

-1. **Open Downloads folder** - The folder containing your downloaded .pkg file will open
+1. **App will quit** - The app will automatically quit to allow installation
-2. **Run the installer** - Double-click the .pkg file to start the installation wizard
+2. **Installer opens** - The installer will open automatically from your Downloads folder
 3. **Follow the wizard** - The installer will guide you through the installation process
 4. **Automatic setup** - The installer automatically handles app replacement and quarantine removal

 **Note**: The .pkg installer is specifically designed for unsigned apps and handles all the necessary setup automatically, including removing quarantine attributes.
+The app must quit before installation to allow the installer to replace the running application.

 ## Why Manual Installation?